elo-enterprises/docker-alloy-cli/README.md

 ## Usage

-See the [Installation](#installation) section for details about native install, but recommended usage is with docker:
+See the [Installation](#installation) section for details about native install, but recommended usage is with docker.
+(The examples below use the sample alloy-lang files in the [tests/ folder](tests/).)

 ```bash